wanghaisheng/responsive-landing-page-starter/content/blog/en/smart-marketing-with-django-rasa-nlu-and-vonage.md

 To install Git, navigate to your command prompt shell and run the following command: `sudo dnf install git-all`.
 Once the command output has been completed, you can verify the **installation** by typing: `git version`.

-In your project folder type `git init`, then `git add` or `git add –all`.
+In your project folder type `git init`, then `git add –all`.
 Next, type:

 `git commit -m "commit message"`

 These 3 commands will create a local git repo on your machine.

 It is highly recommended to store your code both online and offline, so we shall all upload our code to GitHub, an online repository.
-First, we need to create a GitHub account so head on to[ https://github.com](https://github.com/) to get started.
+First, we need to create a GitHub account so head on to [https://github.com](https://github.com/) to get started.

 Once you've created your account you can click on 'new repository' (name it anything you want) and click 'initiate with a README', then click 'create'.
 Now that your repo has been created we can link the GitHub repo to our Django project.